 Saturday 4th July – RM routes day tour highlights with a selection of London and Glasgow buses running on the tour

-• Balornock East to Arden/Carnwadric (along the Clydeside 11 route) via part of M8 and over Kingston Bridge (join M8 at Cathedral and exit off Kingston Bridge on to West Street) – photo stop at Thornliebank depot
+• Balornock East to Arden/Carnwadric (along the Clydeside 11 route) via part of M8 and over Kingston Bridge (joining the M8 at Cathedral and exiting off Kingston Bridge on to West Street) – photo stop at the former Clydeside depot at Thornliebank.

-• Arden/Carnwadric to Old Kilpatrick (along part of Clydeside 10/11 and Kelvin 5 routes) – photo stops for Erskine Bridge and Gavinburn depot
+• Arden/Carnwadric to Old Kilpatrick (along part of Clydeside 10/11 and Kelvin 5 routes) – photo stops for Erskine Bridge and at the former Kelvin depot at Old Kilpatrick- note that en route there will be a break at Silverburn Shopping Centre for toilets and refreshments around midday.

 Sunday 5th July – London Comes to Glasgow at Bridgeton Bus Garage